silent-developer/c-programming/README.md

 # c-programming
-This is a repo for my c programming tutorial flow.
+This is a repo for my c programming tutorial.